hiphopappotamus/html-tutorial/README.md

 Now, just below the closing `</title>` tag, add an open and closing set of body tags: `<body></body>`.
 These aptly-named tags are where the body of the website lives.
 All the text, images, and other goodies will live in this set of tags.
 Once those tags are ready, add a line of text between two paragraph tags, like this: `<p>Some text here!</p>`

-Your file should look like this:
+Your file should now look like this:

 ![step 03](https://itinerantcode.com/wp-content/uploads/2021/07/step03.jpg)
 ## Step 03: Enjoy!